 Where to stay near the Weisman Art Museum

-- Budget Accommodation: These comfortable, modern apartments by Kasa Minneapolis near the U of M come with kitchens and access to a fitness center and a cool patio.
+- Budget Accommodation: These comfortable, modern apartments by Kasa Minneapolis near the U of M have kitchens and access to a fitness center and a cool patio.

 - Mid-Range Accommodation: The Graduate Minneapolis is one of our all-time favorite Minneapolis hotels, known for its trendy retro vibe, great food, and prime location.